“We’re writing you…because it makes us happy.”

 The Gospel of John also begins by describing Jesus as “the living Word of God” (John 1:1), the message of God, delivered in the flesh.
 The original Greek word is Logos.
 Greek scholars such as Heraclitus said logos was the wisdom behind all of creation.
 This all-present wisdom created everything and it guided creation along the way.
 For many Jewish scholars then and now, God’s Word pulled the trigger on Creation, whether or not that involved pulling the trigger on the Big Bang.
 “God said, ‘Lights.’
 Lights came on…God said, ‘Land, grow a garden.’…The land grew a garden” (Genesis 1:3, 11-12).
 John doesn’t identify Jesus as the Word until a few paragraphs later, gradually working up to it by describing the Word as the one who “came to this world that belonged to him.
 But most of the people—his people—wouldn’t have anything to do with him” (John 1:11).
-Jesus came to earth as a living, breathing expression of God’s message to humanity, summed up in what is perhaps the most famous Bible verse, John 3:16.
+Jesus came to earth as a living, breathing expression of God’s message to humanity, summed up in what is perhaps the most famous Bible verse: “God loves the people of this world so much that he sent his only Son here so everyone who believes in him won’t die, but will live forever” John 3:16.

 Some ancient copies of this letter say John wants to make “them” happy.